 Cancer of the cervix often has no symptoms in its early stages.
 If you do have symptoms, the most common is unusual vaginal bleeding, which can occur after sex, in between periods or after the menopause.

 Find out what cervical screening is and how it can help protect you from cervical cancer.

-Cervical spondylosis is the medical term for neck pain caused by age-related ‘wear and tear’ to bones and tissues.
+Read about cervical spondylosis, which is the medical term for neck pain caused by age-related "wear and tear" to bones and tissues.

 Charcot-Marie-Tooth disease (CMT) is a group of inherited conditions that damage the peripheral nerves.